-Peak: 2 US, 2 CB, 11 GR, 11 HR, 8 UK, 2 CN, 5 AU (Click for codes to singles charts.)
+Peak: 2 US, 2 CB, 11 GR, 11 HR, 8 UK, 2 CN, 5 AU, 1 DF (Click for codes to charts.)

 Sales (in millions): 2.0 US

-Airplay/Streaming (in millions): 5.0 radio, 31.1 video, -- streaming
+Airplay/Streaming (in millions): 5.0 radio, 31.1 video, 140.04 streaming

-The band’s signature swampy sound understandably gave them a Louisiana vibe, but a guitar solo which singer John Fogerty said was influenced by Booker T & the MG’s Steve Cropper helps tie the song to the musical South as well.
+The band’s signature swampy sound understandably gave them a Louisiana vibe, but a guitar solo which Fogerty said was influenced by Booker T & the MG’s Steve Cropper helps tie the song to the musical South as well.
 The fact that it also sounds “like an ancient gospel song in its rousing rallying cry” AMG doesn’t hurt either.
-Add in steamboat-themed lyrics and the connection is complete.
+Music critic Dave Marsh called it “a riff and a rhythm that roll along as mighty as the Mississippi itself.”
+DM Add in steamboat-themed lyrics and the connection is complete.